RECOVERcoalition/Recover/README.md

 tested in vitro, and the results of the experiments are added to the training data to update the model.

-Our proposed algorithm integrates several data modalities (protein-protein interaction network, drug targets, drug structure, transcriptomic signatures), makes us of recent deep learning approaches such as graph convolutional networks and attention, Monte Carlo dropout for uncertainty estimation, and several acquisition functions for efficient exploration.
+Our proposed algorithm integrates several data modalities (protein-protein interaction network, drug targets, drug structure, transcriptomic signatures), makes use of recent deep learning approaches such as graph convolutional networks and attention, Monte Carlo dropout for uncertainty estimation, and several acquisition functions for efficient exploration.